General Information

 What are the symptoms?

-The symptoms of H1N1 influenza are similar to seasonal influenza:
+The symptoms of seasonal influenza include:

 How long does it take for symptoms to appear?